 You cannot claim the childcare element of working tax credit to cover any free childcare.
 When your child starts getting free childcare, you must tell HMRC about the change in the childcare costs you pay.

 You may qualify for other forms of childcare support such as the childcare grant if you study.
 Often the rules of these schemes say you cannot claim help if you are already claiming help through the childcare element of working tax credit.
 It is important that you check the rules carefully if you are considering claiming other childcare support at the same time as the childcare element of tax credits.

 Some people will be better off claiming tax-free childcare than tax credits, while others will be better off claiming tax credits and not claiming tax-free childcare.
-It is important that you understand your options before claiming TFC and ending your current tax credits claim because once your tax credits ends, it is unlikely that you will be able to go back to tax credits, even if you made the wrong choice, and you may need to claim UC instead.
+It is important that you understand your options before claiming TFC and ending your current tax credits claim because once your tax credit claim ends, HMRC state it is not possible to claim tax credits again even if you made the wrong choice, and you may need to claim UC instead.
 Some people are better off under UC when compared to tax credits, others may be worse off.
 You can find out more about TFC and how it interacts with tax credits on our TFC page.